anaselfathi/ParforProgMon/Readme.md

 1. It does slow down the computation.
 How much?
 It depends on how often you update the progressbar (on default every 1.0 seconds - but this is a parameter you can adjust).
 Updating the progressbar on my computer takes 40ms on average. i.e. one of the x workers updates the progressbar (by default every second) and spends an additional 40ms every second = 4%.
 But you have x-1 workers that don't get delayed at all (calling increment has a neglegible effect even for millions of iterations).
+2. If matlab breaks because you have a bug in your loop the ParforProgressbar object will not be destroyed and the timer updating the progress will continue.
+To stop the timer simply delete the ParforProgressbar object manually:
+'''matlab
+delete(ppm)
+'''
+If the ppm object isn't reachable anymore, you can delete all timer objects:
+'''matlab
+delete(timerfindall)
+'''

 ### Difference to 60135-parfor-progress-monitor-progress-bar-v3:
 1. Using [progressbar](https://de.mathworks.com/matlabcentral/fileexchange/6922-progressbar) with it's nice drawing of the remaining time.